 - In the clean 5-gallon pail, add all the brine ingredients together and mix well with a large wooden spoon.

-- Clean your turkey and make sure the giblets are removed.
+- Clean your turkey prior to brining and make sure the giblets are removed.

 - Submerge the turkey in the pail of brine.
 Do your best to make sure the turkey is completely submerged.